OCHA-DAP/hdx-python-api/README.rst

 Dataset Specific Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A dataset can have resources and a gallery.
+A dataset can have resources and a showcase.

 |UML_Diagram|

-If you wish to add resources or a gallery, you can supply a list and
+If you wish to add resources or a showcase, you can supply a list and
 call the appropriate \ **add_update_*** function, for example:

 ::